lpgcode/lpgcode/README.md

 - Hello!
-My name is Landon Grammer, I'm a fullstack JavaScript developer
+My name is Landon Grammer, I'm a fullstack JavaScript dev
 - I’m interested in Web3 development & e-commerce
 - I’m currently learning the new Hydrogen framework from Shopify, Web3 & Solidity.
 You can probably find lots of test repo's here for anything SSR and Ethereum.